mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/esdq.rst

   `OpenVINO™ documentation
   <https://docs.openvino.ai/2024/get-started/install-openvino/install-openvino-apt.html>`__.

-- Installing the |intel| NPU Driver as described on page :doc:`../../gsg_robot/install-npu-driver`.
+- Installing the Intel® NPU Driver as described on page :doc:`../../gsg_robot/install-npu-driver`.
 Don't execute this step if your system does not have an Intel® Core™ Ultra Processor.